ivodolenc/nuxt-lazysizes/README.md

 - Helps you integrate `lazysizes` image loader
 - Allows you to easily set options through the module
-- Includes settings for extending the nuxt build `loader`
+- Includes settings that can be used to extend the Nuxt build `loader`
 - Boosts your lighthouse score and overall performance
 - Provides a `lightweight`, `fast` and `reliable` solution
 - Includes `zero-config` setup ready to go